 Simple and streamlined menus make it easier for visitors to find what they’re looking for on your site and make it more likely that they’ll stay longer, explore more, and become paying customers.

 If the menus offered by your current themes and templates aren’t doing the job — or don’t match your style — you’ve got options.
 Know your way around WordPress code?
 Consider modifying the wp_nav_menu to get exactly what you want.
-Prefer a simpler process?
+Prefer a more straightforward process?
 Opt for admin page menu modification or use a plugin for maximum flexibility.